 The small multiples plot: how to combine ggplot2 plots with one shared axis

 There are a variety of ways to combine ggplot2 plots with a single shared axis.
 However, things can get tricky if you want a lot of control over all plot elements.
-I demonstrate three different approaches for this: 1.
+I demonstrate four different approaches for this: 1.
 Using facets, which is built in to ggplot2 but doesn’t allow much control over the non-shared axes.
 2. Using package cowplot, which has a lot of nice features but the plot spacing doesn’t play well with a single shared axis.

 Embedding subplots in ggplot2 graphics